|S/Sgt. Walter John Mahr

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

 After arriving in the camp, Walter became ill and was put in what was called "the camp hospital."
-The camp hospital was known as "Zero Ward" because it was missed by the Japanese when they counted barracks.
-The sickest POWs were sent there to die.
+One barracks of the hospital was known as "Zero Ward" because it was missed by the Japanese when they counted the barracks.
+It was also where the sickest POWs were sent to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so the they could relieve themselves.
 Most of those who entered the ward died.

-According to records kept by the camp's medical staff, Walter was admitted to the camp hospital on Thursday, June 18, 1942, suffering from cerebral malaria.
-The same records indicate that he died, at 20 years old, of cerebral malaria on Tuesday, June 23, 1942, about 6:00 P.M. in the evening and was buried in the camp cemetery.
+According to records kept by the camp's medical staff, Walter was admitted to the camp hospital on Thursday, June 18, 1942, suffering from cerebral malaria and assigned to Barracks 25.
+The records indicate that he died, at 20 years old, of cerebral malaria on Tuesday, June 23, 1942, about 6:00 P.M. and was buried in the camp cemetery.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 After the war, S/Sgt.
 Walter J. Mahr was reburied in Plot L, Row 11, Grave 138, at the American Military Cemetery outside of Manila.
 It should be noted that his cross inaccurately shows him as a member of the 194th Tank Battalion.
 This is most likely the result of him being identified as a member of the battalion while he was hospitalized at Cabanatuan.